 Inflammation: it reduces markers of inflammation which can be key drivers of many chronic diseases

-Heart health: it improves blood pressure, blood sugar levels, and blood triglycerides
+Heart health: some health conditions, such as diabetes or obesity, can cause blood pressure to increase.
+The fasting method improves blood pressure, blood sugar levels, and blood triglycerides

 Insulin resistance: it reduces insulin resistance by lowering blood sugar and insulin levels

 Brain health: it increases the brain hormone and can aid the growth of new nerve cells